Illinois: The Land of Ethanol

 On converting Illinois corn to motor fuel

-This examination of the State of Illinois's attempts to turn its cornfields into another Saudi Arabia was one installment in a multi-author series on Illinois energy issues.
-I wrote five of them altogether—this one plus pieces on energy-efficient buildings, on government's role in transportation, on synfuels, and a big-picture introduction.
-For the others, see "Illinois Issues energy series" here.
+This examination of the State of Illinois's attempts to turn its cornfields into another Saudi Arabia was one installment of the five I contributed to a multi-author series on Illinois energy issues.
+For the others—pieces on energy-efficient buildings, on government's role in transportation, on synfuels, and a big-picture introduction—see "Illinois Issues energy series" here.

 Illinois Issues introduction: Replacing imported oil is the nation's No. 1 energy priority.
 And few alternative fuels are more appealing than ethanol, derived from corn or other renewable sources.
 But there is no single replacement fuel.
 Ethanol, like other alternatives, can provide a modest but very significant part of our nation's liquid fuel diet.
 Illinois, the crucible of the nation's ethanol activity, is where the nation will learn if this resolutely American fuel is technologically, economically and politically feasible.